 That's it for the installation part.

 If Microsoft Security Essentials' icon remains yellow-orange for long time, it could mean that there is an upgrade to the program available.
 Click the icon and then click Open.

 In the main window, there should be a message "A new version of Microsoft Security Essentials is available.
 You should upgrade now".
 Click the big Upgrade now button.

 Windows Vista and 7 users will see User Account Control popping up.
 Click Continue or Yes to continue with upgrade:

 Microsoft Security Essentials Upgrade Installation Wizard opens.
 Click Upgrade.

-In the License Terms page, click I agree.
+In the License Terms page, click I accept.

 Again, if you are very concerned about your privacy, click I do not want to join the program at this time to reject the Customer Experience Improvement Program.
 Then click Next.